One Thousand Children: Hidden Children of the Holocaust; OTC as Holocaust Child Survivors

+"American Kindertransport"

 The OTC are the "American Kindertransport."
 The Kindertransport Program is discussed in more detail in a later section.
 Here, we only need to know that, during the period between Kristallnacht and the start of World War II, the Kindertransport Program brought about 10,000 Jewish children to England from Germany, German-annexed Austria, and German-occupied Czechoslovakia - but the children (kinder) had been forced to flee by themselves, and forced to leave their parents behind.
 (Nearly all the children's parents were later murdered by the Nazis.)

 In November 2018, the German Government announced a "Kindertransport Fund" that would pay each surviving Kindertransport "child" a token symbolic amount of 2,500 Euros (about $2,850 at that time).
 This was intended to be in recognition of the especial trauma these Kindertransport had suffered as children during their flight from Hitler, but that they had had to flee unaccompanied, and forced to leave their parents behind.
 The German Government created this Fund precisely to recognize that the Kinder were Child Survivors of the Holocaust.

 The OTC, as children suffered exactly the same trauma as did the kinder.
 This is the second reason that we see that the OTC are Child Survivors of the Holocaust.